 The Merit Scholarships are granted once a year to students with very good results based on the average grades from exams and received credits.
-The scholarship is 5 000 CZK or 6 000 CZK (approximately 180 EUR or 220 EUR) depending on year of studies.
+The scholarship is 5 000 CZK or 6 000 CZK (approximately 180 EUR or 220 EUR) depending on the year of study.

-Within the program ERASMUS+ it is possible to study at a foreign university for a semester or two where our Department has bilateral contract (see the map and the list below) and get financially supported.
-It is also possible to get funding for the internships in other EU country.
+Within the program ERASMUS+ it is possible to study at a foreign university for a semester or two where our Department has a bilateral contract (see the map and the list below) and get financially supported.
+It is also possible to get funding for internships in other EU countries.

 Contact – Barbora Frličková